The Tea Gathering and Ying-Yang Five Lines

-Tea Ceremony honeymoon in Japan
+Tea Ceremony honeymoon in Japan Tea Ceremony in Japan

-There are various purposes for practicing in the Tea ceremony, one of which is “to be able to do formal tea gathering alone”.
-The widely known Tea ceremony is like cutting out a part of the formal tea gathering, and the daily practice is also a part of the formal tea gathering.
+There are various purposes for practicing in the tea ceremony, one of which is "to be able to do formal tea gathering alone".
+The widely known tea ceremony is like cutting out a part of the formal tea gathering, and the daily practice is also a part of the formal tea gathering.

 The formal tea gathering is divided into three parts: the first seating "SHOIRI" (初入り), the break time called "NAKADACHI" (中立ち), and the final seating "GOIRI" (後入り).